w20-framework/w20-simple-theme/index.md

         weight: 10
 ---

-There are two ways of adding this theme to your application, depending how your W20 frontend is handled.

-# Standalone frontend

-In the case of a standalone frontend, you need to add the `w20-simple-theme` to your `bower.json` file.
+To install the theme, you simply need to add the `w20-simple-theme` to your `bower.json` file.
 Check for the latest release [here](https://github.com/seedstack/w20-simple-theme/releases).

-# JAR-served frontend

-If the frontend files are served from resource JARs, the W20-bridge add-on packages this theme in the following artifact:

-{{< dependency g="org.seedstack.addons.w20" a="w20-bridge-web-simple-theme" >}}

-Simply add it to your project `pom.xml`.

 # Configuration